joelwar/labelcheck/README.md

 - `approved`: all compared fields passed the prototype rules.
 - `needs_correction`: extraction succeeded, but one or more fields mismatched.
-- `to_review`: extraction failed or a required field could not be read reliably.
+- `to_review`: extraction failed or a required field could not be read reliably (very rare ocurrance).

 Every submission also records `decided_by`: